www.RiverBollin.info

 (Link to a brilliant explanation of this process).

-Paradoxically, in the absence of oxygen, phosphate accumulating organisms (POAs) consume organic matter and release phosphates into the water.
-However, if the water is subsequently aerated, the same POAs consume even more phosphates than they produced.
 In subsequent clarification tanks, the organisms sink to the bottom where they can be collected in the sludge and removed, taking the phosphorous with them.
 Source

-Some of the sludge is collected and shipped off site for digestion to produce methane gas as a fuel, or used as an agricultural fertiliser.
+Some of the sludge is collected and shipped off site for digestion to produce methane gas as a fuel, or dried and used as an agricultural fertiliser.
 But some of the sediment is pumped back into the first aeration section to increase the active bacteria concentration by up to perhaps 30 times the original incoming sewage levels.

-Equipment
+The Equipment

 Clarifiers allow time for solids to separate from clearer water:-